What is an Embedded System?

 The computing heart of an embedded system is an industrial grade PC motherboard with the relevant performance and I/O requirements.
 The embedded motherboard will be a form factor such as 3.5 SBC, Pico-ITX, Nano-ITX or UTX.

 Embedded motherboards are compact but still offer good performance, with technology such as AMD Ryzen R and V series Embedded CPU’s and Intel’s latest generation embedded CPU families Whiskey Lake and Tiger Lake.
 Industrial grade components will also be selected for the PC board such as DRAM and storage which may also need wide temperature range operation.
 Most systems now use Solid State Drives (SSD) such as mSATA direct plug-on or 2.5” form factor.

 BVM Embedded Systems are designed for use in a different environment to that of usual office computer equipment.
 They have to be able to cope with much more demanding conditions such as wide temperature ranges, difficult power supply conditions and shock and vibration situations.
 The engineer / designer takes into account the intended area of use of the system and specifies a suitable enclosure which may be steel or extruded aluminium for example.
 Heat dissipation needs to be addressed and often requires the use of conducted cooling or heat pipe arrangements as cooling fans cannot always be used.

-The finished item is unlikely to resemble any desktop or laptop PC but is more likely a rugged “black box”.
+The finished item is unlikely to resemble any desktop or laptop PC,

-Here are a few examples of embedded system’s designed and built by BVM.
+Here are a few examples of embedded computer system’s designed and built by BVM.